zyskarch/pytestarch/README.md

 ```

 This rule represents the architectural requirements that a module named "src.moduleB" should not be imported by any module
-that is a submodule of "src.moduleA", including "src.moduleA" itself.
+that is a submodule of "src.moduleA", excluding "src.moduleA" itself.

 3) Evaluate your code against this rule

 ```
-assert rule.assert_applies(evaluable)
+rule.assert_applies(evaluable)
 ```
 That's it!